-'Poppy Apocalypse': California City Swarmed By Selfie Stick Toting Tourists
+'Poppy Apocalypse': California City Swarmed By Selfie Stick-Toting Tourists

 The super bloom of 2019 goes by many names.
 Mayor Steve Manos has alternatively dubbed it "Poppypalooza" and the "poppy apocalypse."
 By Saturday night, Manos had estimated 50,000 visitors had come to the city, population 60,000, about a 90-minute drive from either Los Angeles or San Diego.

 Most tourists gathered in Walker Canyon, which offered the most glorious sights of poppies on rolling hillsides.
 By the end of the weekend, Lake Elsinore had been tromped through by as many as 150,000 people.
-"Interstate 15 was a parking lot," the Associate Press wrote.
+"Interstate 15 was a parking lot," The Associate Press wrote.
 "People fainted in the heat; a dog romping through the fields was bitten by a rattlesnake."

 Conditions sometimes made for perilous poppy posing.
 "Wildflower-seekers slid and fell down the side of Walker Canyon that was never meant to be hiked on, though some managed to do so anyways — even in very chic wedge heels," according to the Palm Springs Desert Sun.
 "Families and Instagram-influencer wannabes alike attempted feats of free-climbing and scrambling as large boulders toppled down behind them as every step kicked more rocks loose, threatening to squish children or seniors who couldn't lunge out of the way fast enough."

-The city said that all available staff were mobilized.
+The city said that all available staff mobilized.
 Council members waved flags to direct traffic.
 One city employee was hit by a car, Manos said in a video.
 "The guy that got hit by the car got up, limped off and worked a 12-hour day."

 By Sunday night, the city had made a decision, and it came with its own hashtag: #PoppyShutdown.
 "The situation has escalated beyond our available resources," the office of City Hall wrote, explaining that no additional shuttles or visitors would be allowed into Walker Canyon.
 "This weekend has been unbearable."